LabelWorkshop/ios/README.md

 > For updates, suggestions, help, etc you can [join my discord server](https://discord.gg/vQPgX33dzC)!

 > [!CAUTION]
-> This project is in an extremly early state.
-There WILL be bugs, unimplemented features, and crashes.
+> This project is in an early state.
+Expect instability and errors.

 # Contributing
 Check out the [Contributation Guidelines](https://github.com/LabelWorkshop/ios/blob/main/CONTRIBUTING.md)